-Are you one of those who think Kaohsiung is nothing more than an ugly, polluted industrial center?
-I used to believe so...
+Are you one of those who think Kaohsiung is nothing more than an ugly, polluted industrial centre?
+I use to believe so...
 Until I spent 2 weeks traveling in and around the city in the fall of 2010.
-I realized that - contrarily to the usual assumption - this harbor city is extremely pleasant, and that it is packed with inspirational sites.
+I realised that - contrarily to the usual assumption - this harbour city is extremely pleasant, and that it is packed with inspirational sites.

-A quick note about accommodation in the city...
+A quick (super important!!) note about accommodation in the city...

 The Old British Consulate